theupdateframework/taps/tapXX.md

 established.
 It should be easier for a distribution to keep the backstop up to date since it doesn’t require key rotations.

-## Resisting Rollback and Freeze Attacks with Offline Devices.
+## Resisting Rollback and Freeze Attacks with Offline Devices

 This TAP enables a TUF system to use a large expiry window to support offline devices, since updating the rollback versions would block old unexpired